 2.6 Sensory Evaluation

 Sensory evaluation of the extracted almond milk samples were conducted as described by Alugwu et al. (2023) using a panel of twenty (20) semi-trained consumer panelists consisting of staff, undergraduate and post graduate students of the Department of Food Science and Technology, Enugu State University of Science and Technology, Nigeria using a nine point Hedonic scale where 1 = extremely not desirable and 9 = extremely desirable.
 The almond milk samples were served to the panelists in white plastic cups of similar sizes but separately labelled.
 The panelists were asked to assess and score the samples individually on the quality attributes of colour, consistency, taste, aroma, mouthfeel, and overall acceptability.
-A sachet of water was also provided to each panelists to rinse his or her mouth after each sample testing to avoid residual effect.
+A sachet of water was also provided to each panelist to rinse his or her mouth after each sample testing to avoid residual effect.
 The panelists were told to evaluate and score the milk samples as shown in Plate 1 based on the acceptability of each sample.

 2.7 Statistical Analysis